slsa-framework/slsa-proposals/0005/README.md

     3. A URI that resolves to the auditor's auditing procedure.

-The community will review the PR and merge it once it has been approved by a quorum of maintainers.
+The community will review the PR and merge it once it has been approved by a at least two maintainers.
 It is not yet clear what, if any, criteria will be used to evaluate auditors.

 Once the PR is merged and the terms and signed, the OpenSSF grants the auditor a